 Chain restaurants have long been common fixtures in hotels, however, they too are losing traction with hotel customers.
 Both business and leisure travelers now prefer dining experiences that feel more “local.”
 To entice guests to take advantage of an on-site restaurant, hotels will have to commit to creating menus that are built around sustainable, seasonal ingredients wherever possible.
 Guests want dining experiences that are unique and authentic to the city they’re visiting.

 Whether you’re looking to incorporate grab-and-go items in your hotel or need a source for seasonal produce, Source1 Purchasing can connect you to the right strategic suppliers for your food & beverage program.
-Contact us today for a free savings analysis.
+Contact us today for a free supply chain analysis.